OFA-Sys/OFA/README.md

 <br></br>

 # TODO
-* [x] To release finetuning and inference codes for multimodal downstream tasks soon, including image captioning, VQA, text-to-image generation, SNLI-VE, Referring expression, comprehension, etc.
+* [x] To release finetuning and inference codes for multimodal downstream tasks soon, including image captioning, VQA, text-to-image generation, SNLI-VE, referring expression, comprehension, etc.
 * [ ] To release finetuning and inference codes for unimodal downstream tasks soon.
 * [ ] To release codes for pretraining soon.
 * [ ] To integrate more downstream tasks concerning more modalities to our OFA framework.